b1owcar/cooking_recipe/README.md

 Warning: The footages showed above are not CGI!
 Please do not try it unsafely.
 We do not take any responsibilities if you set your kitchen on fire.

-## Daily Bloopers (This part is deleted, because it will grow longer and longer and it is pointless)

 ## For developers
 1. Please put your dishes into the folder "dishes" as a `.md` file.
 2. Please note that there must be __no space__ in the file name.